dhrubo55/personal-blog/content/posts/day-57-understand-and-compare-use-case-of-random-threadlocalrandom-and-securerandom.md

 The Random Class of the java.util package is used for generating a stream of pseudorandom numbers.
 It uses a 48-bit seed, and using a `Linear Congruential Formula`.

 If we create two instances of the Random class with the same seed value and call the same sequence of methods for each .
 They both will return identical sequences of numbers.
 This property is enforced by specific algorithms defined for this class.
 The algorithms use a protected utility method which upon invocation can give up to 32 pseudorandomly generated bits.

-Instances of Random are thread–safe.
+Instances of `Random are thread–safe`.
 Although, if the same instances are used across threads they may suffer from `contention` and result in poor performance.
-The Instances of Random are not cryptographically safe.
+The Instances of Random are `not cryptographically safe`.
 So should not be used for security-sensitive applications.